seanlnge/multyx/README.md

 #### `MultyxItem.disable()`

-Disable the MultyxItem from being edited by the client.
+Disable the MultyxItem and any of its children from being edited by the client.

 Returns same MultyxItem

 #### `MultyxItem.enable()`

-Allow the MultyxItem to be edited by the client.
+Allow the MultyxItem and any of its children to be edited by the client.

 Returns same MultyxItem